Ministries

 Order of St. Ignatius

-Anyone interested in joining the Order should contact our parish ambassador, Deacon Innocent, for more information & an application.
+Anyone in the parish interested in joining the Order of St. Ignatius should contact our parish ambassador, Deacon Innocent, for more information.

 Service Calendar